OpenMined/PySyft/docs/source/install_tutorials/linux.rst

    $ pip install --pre syft
    $ pip install hagrid=0.1.8

-Syft is the library which contains the tools to run privacy preserving machine learning.
+PySyft is a library which contains the tools to run privacy preserving machine learning.
 Hagrid is a commandline tool that speeds up the deployment of PyGrid, the provider of a peer-to-peer network of data owners and data scientists who can collectively train AI model using Syft.

 7. **Launch the Doman Node**

-Congrats for making it that far!
-One last step to unleash the power of Hagrid!
+Congrats for making it this far!
+You only have one final step remaining, before you unleash the power of Hagrid!
-To launch the domain node, you can run:
+The final step is to launch a domain node, which is as easy as:

 .. code-block:: bash